-- there is a Child Protection Policy together with a staff behaviour (code of conduct) policy and that these are fully implemented; - there is a Recruitment, Selection and Disclosure Policy and Procedure; - the School comply with the 'Disqualification under the Childcare Act 2006' guidance issued in August 2018; - the school operates safer recruitment procedures, and the member of SLT involved in recruitment and at least one member of the Governing Body have complete safer recruitment training, which is repeated every 5 years; - the School has procedures (set out in Appendix 2); for members of staff and volunteers who suspect or hear a complaint of abuse - the School has procedures for dealing with allegations of abuse against staff and volunteers, the Head and the DSL (set out in Employment Manual and Section 5);
+- There is a Child Protection Policy together with a staff behaviour (code of conduct) policy and that these are fully implemented; - There is a Recruitment, Selection and Disclosure Policy and Procedure;

-- the School has procedures for dealing with e-safety concerns (set out in Appendix 5 and the e-safety policy); - a referral to the DBS is made if any person (whether employed, contracted, a volunteer or student) in regulated activity has been dismissed or removed from working (whether paid or unpaid) due to safeguarding concerns (whether they have harmed, or have posed a risk of harm to a child), or would have been had they not resigned;3 - a referral to the Teacher Regulation Agency is considered where a teacher has been dismissed for misconduct, or would have been dismissed had he/she not resigned first. - a member of the Senior Leadership Team has been appointed as the DSL; they will be approved by the Governors and they will ensure they have sufficient time to fulfil their duties.
-The key activities of the role of the DSL are outlined in section 3 and are approved by the Governors. - the DSL (and deputies) undertake inter-agency training (SSCP Modules 1&2 or formerly the 2 day Inter Agency Course) and also undertake DSL 'New to Role' and the 'Update' Course every two years, Prevent Training and any other appropriate training in order to: - understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to and understands the School's child protection policy and procedures, especially new and part time staff; - be alert to the specific needs of children in need, those with special educational needs and young carers; - o be able to keep detailed, accurate, secure written records of concerns and referrals; - o obtain access to resources and attend any relevant or refresher training courses; - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them and to meet the requirements and procedures of the SSCP; - All other staff have safeguarding training updated regularly and as appropriate to their roles and in accordance with the requirements of the SSCP.
+- The School comply with the 'Disqualification under the Childcare Act 2006' guidance issued in August 2018; - The school operates safer recruitment procedures, and the member of SLT involved in recruitment and at least one member of the Governing Body have complete safer recruitment training, which is repeated every 5 years; - The School has procedures (set out in Appendix 2); for members of staff and volunteers who suspect or hear a complaint of abuse - The School has procedures for dealing with allegations of abuse against staff and volunteers, the Head and the DSL (set out in Employment Manual and Section 5); - The School has procedures for dealing with e-safety concerns (set out in Appendix 5 and the e-safety policy); - A referral to the DBS is made if any person (whether employed, contracted, a volunteer or student) in regulated activity has been dismissed or removed from working (whether paid or unpaid) due to safeguarding concerns (whether they have harmed, or have posed a risk of harm to a child), or would have been had they not resigned; - A referral to the Teacher Regulation Agency is considered where a teacher has been dismissed for misconduct, or would have been dismissed had he/she not resigned first. - A member of the Senior Leadership Team has been appointed as the DSL; they will be approved by the Governors and they will ensure they have sufficient time to fulfil their duties.
+The key activities of the role of the DSL are outlined in section 3 and are approved by the Governors. - The DSL (and deputies) undertake inter-agency training (SSCP Modules 1&2 or formerly the 2 day Inter Agency Course) and also undertake DSL 'New to Role' and the 'Update' Course every two years, Prevent Training and any other appropriate training in order to: - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments; - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - Ensure each member of staff has access to and understands the School's child protection policy and procedures, especially new and part time staff; - Be alert to the specific needs of children in need, those with special educational needs and young carers; - Be able to keep detailed, accurate, secure written records of concerns and referrals; - Obtain access to resources and attend any relevant or refresher training courses; - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them and to meet the requirements and procedures of the SSCP; - All other staff have safeguarding training updated regularly and as appropriate to their roles and in accordance with the requirements of the SSCP.
 Prevent, FGM and Online Safety awareness training will be part of this.
-They will be provided with updates to their training termly. - Staff are updated regularly by e mail and in scheduled meetings about current safeguarding topics. - any weaknesses in child protection are remedied immediately; - in accordance with Working Together to Safeguard Children, a member of the Governing Body is appointed to take leadership responsibility for the School's safeguarding arrangements (the Nominated Governor); That Governor, when visiting the school will ensure the policy is in practice through conversations with members of the wider school staff. - child protection policies and procedures are reviewed annually (or when new safeguarding issues emerge and when new lessons are learnt) and that the Child Protection Policy is available on the school website; - the Governing Body considers how children may be taught about safeguarding, for example through use of online resources, through a broad and balanced curriculum and personal social health education (PSHE), together with guidance on adjusting behaviour to reduce risks including the safe use of electronic devices and the internet, building resilience to protect themselves and their peers, and information about who they should turn to for help (see also the School's policy on the acceptable use of IT and e-safety);
+They will be provided with updates to their training termly.

-3 Contact the LADO for guidance in any case.
+&lt;sup>3 Contact the LADO for guidance in any case.